 Get in Touch — Contact Dr Fiona Kennedy

 If you are interested in these courses, Dr Fiona Kennedy would be glad to hear from you.
-Get in touch to find out more and register your interest — schedules available soon.
+Get in touch to find out more and register your interest.

 Phone